2023 – 2024 Board of Directors

 In other words, the Board is in charge of making sure we’re headed in the best direction for our Owners, that we have a solid plan for getting there, adherence to the rules and a positive outlook.
 The Board meets five times each year.
 Directors also serve on board committees and act as liaison to Regional Councils.

-Marycatharine is the managing partner of a public accounting firm in London that serves small to medium sized family run businesses throughout Southwestern Ontario.
+Marycatharine is the managing partner of a public accounting firm in London that serves small to medium sized family run businesses throughout southwestern Ontario.
 Marycatharine understand the importance of having a strong working relationship with your financial institution.

-Bryan Aitken Board of Directors, Director
+Bryan Aitken Director

-Bryan recently retired from the role of Dean of Technology at Lambton College in Sarnia, Ontario, where he also served as Program Coordinator of Chemical Production Engineering Technology.
+Bryan retired from the role of Dean of Technology at Lambton College in Sarnia, Ontario, where he also served as Program Coordinator of Chemical Production Engineering Technology.

 Over the years, he has had leadership and supporting roles with a variety of organizations, including Rotary Club, Junior Farmers, Optimist Club of Watford, school council and his local church.
 Bryan has also volunteered extensively in his community, providing music at local events and seniors’ residences, as well as coaching soccer and serving as a hockey trainer.

-Alan DeVillaer Board of Directors, Director
+Alan DeVillaer Director

-Alan is a retired administrator from the Municipality of Chatham-Kent, where he served more than 25 years in the emergency services area.
+A Libro Director since 2017, Alan is a retired administrator from the Municipality of Chatham-Kent, where he served more than 25 years in the emergency services area.
 Alan worked closely with the Emergency Medical Services area and the Community Emergency Management area, retiring as an Assistant Chief with the Fire and Emergency Services Department.

-Alan has a Master of Business Administration degree from Wilfrid Laurier University in Waterloo, Ontario and a Master of Public Administration degree from Western University in London, Ontario.
+He has a Master of Business Administration degree from Wilfrid Laurier University in Waterloo, Ontario and a Master of Public Administration degree from Western University in London, Ontario.
 He has also achieved professional designations in project management, risk management and insurance claims.

-Christopher Mendes Board of Directors, Director
+Christopher Mendes Director

 Chris served as the Food and Beverage Chair of the Canadian Cancer Society Relay for Life South Shore and is a member of the Windsor Chamber of Commerce’s Agricultural Committee.
 He has been an Asia Pacific Global Export Forum Participant and volunteered as a judge in the Ontario Colleges Marketing Competition.